-A mixed media artist in the Pacific Northwest with roots in dance, teaching and a life-long love of design.
+A contemporary mixed media artist in the Pacific Northwest with roots in dance, teaching and a life-long love of design.
 For me, art means constantly growing, learning, exploring.
 The two words that best describe what drives me artistically have always been “What if? ”

 Primarily an abstract artist, my work is encaustic and mixed media with an emphasis on Indigo dye.
 My work is influenced by my background in dance and a fascination with the sensuous beauty found within color, texture, movement and form.

 My work with dye began 23 years ago, eventually leading to my focus on Indigo dye.
 I created a technique where I interact enthusiastically with the dye, in dramatic contrast to traditional methods.
 I call my approach ”Rambunctious Indigo”.
 It’s an exuberant process, requiring spontaneity and a willingness to relinquish control, allowing the piece the freedom to express itself.
 I feel that my relationship with the dye encourages me to be receptive to what develops, to be completely in the moment creatively.
 I have developed an interaction where my role is to coax the dye to dance.

 These pieces portray my love of earth.
 The colors are influenced by the vast array of greens that surround me - so thankful to live in the Northwest, the feeling of rich soils under bare feet - the connection to terra firma, the blues of the coast - from pale turquoise to ultramarine so deep it approaches black, the golds of a warm, sunny day.
 I relish the inclusion of unusual mediums, such as rust, roofing tar, soils.